-Tommy Fleetwood finished runner-up to Shane Lowry when The Open was last at Royal Portrush in 2019.
+Tommy Fleetwood finished runner-up to Shane Lowry at The 148th Open at Royal Portrush in 2019.

 He also came second behind Brooks Koepka in the previous year’s US Open at Shinnecock Hills, where his closing 63 equalled the then championship record.